 The 15 Worst Songs … About Blogging

-Ignore their unforgettable melodies, their impact on popular culture or their inspiring musicianship: in this article, we’re taking a tongue-in-cheek look at why these 15 songs are the worst ever written… about blogging, at least.
+But ignore their unforgettable melodies, their impact on popular culture or their inspiring musicianship: I’m taking a tongue-in-cheek look at why these 15 songs are the worst ever written… well, about blogging, at least.
+No so much crimes against musical taste, more like crimes against WordPress!

 ‘Hit Me Baby One More Time’ by Britney Spears